-An input capacitor is required to supply the AC ripple current to the inductor, while limiting noise at the input source.
+An input capacitor (C1) is required to supply the AC ripple current to the inductor, while limiting noise at the input source.
 A low ESR capacitor is required to keep the noise at the IC to a minimum.
 Ceramic capacitors are preferred, but tantalum or low-ESR electrolytic capacitors may also suffice.

-Use an input capacitor value greater than $4.7\mu F$ .
-The capacitor can be electrolytic, tantalum or ceramic.
+Use an input capacitor value greater than 4.7μ F. The capacitor can be electrolytic, tantalum or ceramic.
 However since it absorbs the input switching current it requires an adequate ripple current rating.
 Use a capacitor with RMS current rating greater than the inductor ripple current (see Selecting The Inductor to determine the inductor ripple current).

-To insure stable operation place the input capacitor as close to the IC as possible.
-Alternately a smaller high quality ceramic 0.1μF capacitor may be placed closer to the IC with the larger capacitor placed further away.
-If using this technique, it is recommended that the larger capacitor be a tantalum or electrolytic type.
-All ceramic capacitors should be placed close to the MP1542.
+To ensure stable operation, place the input capacitor as close to the IC as possible.
+Alternately a smaller high quality ceramic 0.1μ F capacitor may be placed closer to the IC with the larger capacitor placed further away.
+If using this technique, the larger capacitor can be a tantalum or electrolytic type.
+All ceramic capacitors should be placed close to the MP3213.